Editor’s Note: Originally published in March 2019

 DD: You always can practice more.
 Practice always means more than what you think it can be.
 When you are a musician, life effects everything you do.
 So…life is practice.
 So practice everyday.
 But legitimately, I still get up at 6am and practice my guitar every morning.
 You can always work harder.

-You can learn more about Daniel on his website HERE and be sure to check out his Spotify HERE!
+For more info on Daniel and his music, be sure to check out his website HERE.